andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/k8s-namespaces.md

-**Namespaces** isolates Pods to separate workloads from each other and set up resource constrainsts.
+**Namespaces** isolates pods to separate workloads from each other and set up resource constrainsts.
 It could fit with environment segregation.

 ## Discover Kubernetes namespaces